Nair ceremonies and customs: Sambandham and related customs

+Kettu Kalyanam

+The Kettu Kalyanam was an elaborate mock marriage ceremony.
+After it was completed, the groom had no obligation to the bride.
+This was required to be performed by the bride before her Sambandham, the genuine marriage ceremony.

+Sambandham/Podamuri/Pudava Koda/Mundukoda

-The Sambandham ritual was less religious than the thaali and puberty rites, and literally means "alliance" or "relationship".
+The Sambandham ritual was less religious than the thaali and puberty rites, and means "alliance" or "relationship".
 It was a form of marriage alliance between men and women following marumakkathayam.
 The ritual was comparatively simple.
-It involves the groom, of same or higher subcaste/caste of the bride, whose horoscope has been checked and matched with that of the bride, giving a piece of cloth (Pudava) to the bride in front of a lit lamp (symbolizing Agni) and eight auspicious objects (Ashtamangalyam), witnessed by the bride's kin and the groom's friends/kin.
+It begins with the groom, of the same or higher subcaste/caste of the bride and whose horoscope has been checked and matched with hers.
+He gives a piece of cloth (Pudava) to the bride in front of a lit lamp (symbolizing Agni) and eight auspicious objects (Ashtamangalyam), witnessed by the bride's kin and the groom's friends/kin.
 Sambandham was not necessarily a permanent arrangement (unlike Vedic Vivaha of Brahmins and many other castes, where the concept of divorce did not exist), even though in many or most cases it was lifelong.
-However it was this innate weakness, i.e. divorce being permitted, of sambandham that helped maintain the integrity of the matrilineal tharavadu.
+However, his innate weakness, i.e. divorce being permitted, of sambandham that helped maintain the integrity of the matrilineal tharavadu.